 - Heat oven to 375°F. Line 2 cookie sheets with parchment paper.

 - Cream butter and sugar until light, about 3 to 4 minutes.
 Add vanilla and eggs and mix well.

-- Combine the flour, cocoa, salt and soda and whisk, then add to the butter, sugar and eggs and stir to combine.
+- Combine the flour, cocoa, salt and soda and whisk, then add to the creamed butter, sugar and eggs.
+Stir to combine.
 Stir in chocolate chips.